 3 - Get active

-If you’re one of the many people who have over indulged during Christmas and can’t look at another chocolate, you might be feeling the need to do something about it.
+If you’re one of the many people who indulge in a little too much food or drink during Christmas, you might be feeling the need to do something about it come January.

-So if you’re feeling a little sluggish, the best way to boost your energy levels is get up and get active.
+If you start to feel a little sluggish after New Year, the best way to boost your energy levels is get up and get active.
 We’re not talking about running a marathon (unless you're feeling really energetic!), but how about a walk around the park, a swim at a leisure centre or if you’re really keen you could join the gym or take up a new exercise class?

 Or you might want to enjoy some winter sun down at the beach.
 Yes winter can be rainy, but there are also a good number of days where the sky is blue, the air is fresh and the wind calm.
 Dogs are welcome on all Dorset's beaches during the winter - pawsome!